Racing

 Weight Balance

-Through this section, the faster lap (green) manages weight balance far more effectively.
-On entry, the front tires are loaded smoothly, which shows up as a more consistent rise in lateral G and gives the car predictable front-end bite at turn-in.
-As both laps climb toward the crest, the suspension begins to unload, and this is where the difference becomes obvious.
-Green is already pointed close to its exit trajectory, so it crosses the top with minimal steering angle and a neutral weight distribution.
-Red, meanwhile, is still asking the car to turn as it becomes light, causing the front to momentarily lose grip before snapping back the spikes in lateral G make that clear.
-That instability forces Red into a wider arc and delays throttle application.
-Once the chassis compresses again after the crest, Green is able to load the rear tires cleanly and get back to power earlier, while Red is still waiting for the car to settle.
-The result is a smoother, more predictable weight transfer for Green, and a clear advantage in exit speed.
+Through this section, the faster lap (green) manages weight balance more effectively.
+On entry, the front tires are loaded smoothly, reflected in a consistent rise in lateral G and predictable front-end bite at turn-in.
+As both laps climb toward the crest and the suspension begins to unload, the difference becomes clear.
+Green is already aligned close to its exit trajectory, crossing the crest with minimal steering angle and a neutral weight distribution.
+Red, by contrast, is still asking the car to turn as it becomes light, causing a brief front-end grip loss before snapping back — visible as spikes in lateral G. This instability forces Red into a wider arc and delays throttle application.
+Once the chassis compresses after the crest, Green can load the rear tires cleanly and return to power earlier, resulting in a smoother weight transfer and a clear exit-speed advantage.

 Turn 5 lateral g comparison